 WHERE condition can also contain subqueries.
-The example below selects inactive employees from the
+The following example selects inactive employees from the

 id in (select compensation_id from users where active = 0)

-When used in a Select rows action, this will select all rows in the
+When used in a Select rows action, this selects all rows in the

 compensation table related to users who are no longer active (